AKA Roof Rat

 Natural History of Rats

 The black rat, or roof rat, (Rattus rattus) is commonly found in areas that have a mixture of country and city.
 They seem to prefer the more open, wild areas, rather than urban areas.
 The related Norway rat, or brown rat, (Rattus norvegicus) prefers urban areas and is frequently found in cities and other areas inhabitated by humans.
 Black rats are also called roof rats.
-These animals are rodents.
+In the black rat, the tail can be about 15% longer than the head and body length.
+In the Norway rat, the tail is shorter.
+These animals are both rodents.
 Rodent tracks typically show four toes on the front feet and five toes on the hind feet.
 Read on to learn more about rat tracks and sign!

 |Black rat or roof rat trail in dust showing the hind tracks landing on top of the front tracks.
 This is a walking trail pattern due to wide straddle and the direct register of the hind tracks on top of the front tracks.
 You don't see clear imprints of the front tracks because the hind feet were placed on top of them, obliterating those tracks.|

 | In this right hind

 track, you can clearly see the six pads that make up the

 "heel."
 These are called metatarsal pads and are named

 for the bones which underlie them.
 Human feet have

 metatarsal pads too!
 One characteristic of rat tracks is